thoughtbot/maintaining-open-source-projects/book/02-community.md

 Feature requests, help requests, bug reports, and patches all land in your email, and it gets tougher to manage.
 You might even feel guilty about not responding as timely as you used to.
 This is a problem (a nice one, in my opinion).
-When there’s more input than we can go through in a timely fashion, how do we handle it?
+When there is more input than we can go through in a timely fashion, how do we handle it?

 One of the first causes of a quickly growing inbox is people using the issue tracker for questions around implementation details in their own software or issues that don’t cut it as software bugs.
-You can avoid this politely asking users to move their messages where they belong, for example to Q&A websites or mailing lists.
+You can avoid this by politely asking users to move their messages where they belong, for example to Q&A websites or mailing lists.

-Not always is a good moment to move discussions out of the issue tracker though.
+It is not always good to move discussions out of the issue tracker, though.
 StackOverflow won’t be helpful when you have a small audience.
 In that case the issue tracker is the right place to ask.
-It may be a good moment to grow onto other platforms when members of your community organically start answering questions.
+It may be good to grow onto other platforms when members of your community organically start answering questions.
 There’s a better chance that questions in other channels will get responses as well.

-I suggest you always interact “politely” so interaction is smooth, and you increase the chance they follow your suggestions.
-Otherwise users might feel you didn’t solve a problem you could have solved (whoever problem it is) and they may insist you act.
-Arguing where does a question belong is not productive, and being friendly helps getting this points across the wire.
+By always interacting politely interaction remains smooth, and you increase the chance they follow your suggestions.
+Otherwise users might feel you didn’t solve a problem you could have solved and they may insist you act.
+Arguing where does a question belong is not productive, and being friendly helps avoid it.

+## Issue tracker gardening

-Another problem that results in clutter in the issue tracker is irreproducibility.
+A problem that results in clutter in the issue tracker is irreproducibility.
 Users may be trying to show a legit issue with your project, but with not enough information to reproduce it, or to even decide if it is actually a problem with your project.
 In this case, ask them to provide more